 Barbara taught nonprofit organization law as an adjunct professor at the University of San Francisco School of Law, and also taught nonprofit law to students in USF’s Master of Nonprofit Administration program.
 She is a frequent speaker on a wide range of topics, from gift acceptance policies to charitable deduction rules to ballot measure committees.
 A selected list of Barbara’s speaking engagements is below.

-Barbara is a member (and former Board Member) of the Northern California Planned Giving Council and is a member of the California Political Attorneys Association, the American Bar Association, the Peninsula Estate Planning Council, and the Nonprofit Organizations Committee of the Business Law Section of California Lawyers Association.
+Barbara chairs the Nonprofit Organizations Committee of the California Lawyers Association Business Law Section, and serves on the Board of Directors of Community Initiatives, a 501(c)(3) organization that sponsors diverse charitable projects.
+Barbara is also a member of the Northern California Planned Giving Council, the California Political Attorneys Association, the American Bar Association, and the Peninsula Estate Planning Council.
 She is admitted to practice law in California.

 Barbara received her J.D. with distinction from Stanford Law School in 2000, graduating in the top ten percent of her class.
 She received a B.A. with honors from the University of California, Berkeley in 1988.